1998 Winter Olympics: Host city selection

 On 12 February 1990, the bid delegation presented its candidature at the International Olympic Committee in Lausanne before Juan Antonio Samaranch.
-Other candidate cities for the 1998 Olympics were Aosta, Italy; Jaca, Spain; Östersund, Sweden; Salt Lake City, United States, and Sochi, Soviet Union (now Russia).
+Other candidate cities for the 1998 Olympics were Aosta, Italy; Jaca, Spain; Östersund, Sweden; Salt Lake City, United States, and Sochi, Russian SFSR, Soviet Union (now Russia).
 The host city selection was held in Birmingham, United Kingdom, on 15 June 1991, at the 97th IOC session.
 After the first round of voting, Nagano led, with Aosta and Salt Lake City tied for last.
 Aosta was eliminated in a run-off against Salt Lake City.
 After the second round of voting, Nagano led with Salt Lake City in second, and Jaca was eliminated.
 Following round 3, Nagano continued to lead, with Salt Lake City in second, and Östersund was eliminated.
 Finally, Nagano prevailed over Salt Lake City by just 4 votes in the fifth round of voting, becoming the third Japanese city to host the games after Tokyo in 1964 Summer Olympics and Sapporo in 1972.
-Nagano, at 36°N, is the southernmost city in the Northern hemisphere to host the Winter Olympics (1960 Winter Olympics host Squaw Valley, California is 39°N).
+Nagano, at 36°N, is the southernmost city in the Northern Hemisphere to host the Winter Olympics (1960 Winter Olympics host Squaw Valley, California is 39°N).
 In June 1995, Salt Lake was chosen as the host of the following 2002 Winter Olympics.

 Following a 2002 Winter Olympic bid scandal that occurred in the summer of 2000, Atlanta, host of the 1996 Summer Olympics, Nagano, and Sydney, host of the 2000 Summer Olympics, were suspected of similar improprieties in bidding practices.
 Although nothing illegal was ever done, gifts to IOC members were considered morally dubious.
 The Nagano Olympic bid committee spent approximately $14 million to entertain the 62 International Olympic Committee members and many of their companions.
 The precise figures are unknown since Nagano, after the IOC asked that the entertainment expenditures not be made public, destroyed the financial records, according to bid member Junichi Yamaguchi.